CentOS-PaaS-SIG/linchpin/docs/source/glossary.rst

     inventory_file
         If layout is provided, this will be the location of the resulting ansible inventory

+    inventories_folder
+        *(Default: inventories)*

+        A configuration entry in :docs1.5:`linchpin.conf` which stores the relative location where inventories are stored.

     linchpin_config
         if passed on the command line with ``-c/--config``, should be an ini-style config file with linchpin default configurations (see